FCAR gene

 This section has been translated automatically.

 The gene belongs to the superfamily of immunoglobulin genes and encodes a receptor for the Fc region of IgA.
-The receptor is a transmembrane glycoprotein found on the surface of cells of the myeloid lineage such as neutrophils, monocytes, macrophages and eosinophils, where it mediates immunological responses to pathogens.
+The Fc alpha receptor is a transmembrane glycoprotein found on the surface of myeloid lineage cells such as neutrophils, monocytes, macrophages and eosinophils, where it mediates immunological responses to pathogens.
 The receptor protein binds to the Fc region of immunoglobulin alpha.
 Mediates several functions, including cytokine production.
 The encoded protein interacts with IgA-opsonized targets and triggers several immunological defense processes, including phagocytosis, antibody-dependent cell-mediated cytotoxicity and stimulation of inflammatory mediator release.

 Literature